jaydodge1975/win10-terminal-setup/README.md

 Install-Module oh-my-posh -Scope CurrentUser
 ```

-View the default themes for oh-my-posh set one:
+View the default themes for oh-my-posh and pick one or load my custom theme:

 ```powershell
 # Clear the terminal window so you can scroll back and view all the themes easier.